 The Second Phase: Infancy

 Infancy comes after gestation.
 With babies, this phase means little sleep, lots of adjustments, and a BIG learning curve.
-With a new business, it’s mostly the same.
+Running a personal training business in the beginning is mostly the same.
 In the early days of launching your company, you might feel all alone.
-You might feel like you’re the only one that can keep the darn thing alive and that, without you, it’d just go under in a minute.
+You might feel like you’re the only one that can keep the darn thing alive and without you it would just go under in a minute.
 If you’re like many founders, you probably ARE doing everything.
 This is the timeframe when you’re most likely to be the receptionist, trainer, marketing professional, and accountant all at once.

 While this period is exhausting, there’s excellent news: you’re learning a massive amount right now.
 Your brain and life are sponges: you’re taking it all in.
 Everything is new to you, and you’re bobbing, weaving, and adapting like a madman.